Data Mesh: a Systematic Gray Literature Review: RQ1. What is Data Mesh

-Data mesh uses a decentralized governance model in which sovereign domains govern their data products.
-Overarching governance on a global level across the mesh of the data products mainly aims to ensure interoperability between data products and to enforce standardizations and organization-wide policies.
+Data mesh uses a decentralized governance model in which sovereign domains govern their data products~\cite{S1,S2,dehghani2022data}.
+Overarching governance on a global level across the mesh of the data products mainly aims to ensure interoperability between data products and to enforce standardizations and organization-wide policies~\cite{S3,S4,S9,S15,S18,S19,S21,S25,S33,S37,S38,S53,S58,S60,S62,S63,S74,S77,S82,S95,S111}.
 Balancing the levels of centralization and decentralization can be challenging in the federated governance model.
 On the one hand, centralization gives more control to ensure interoperability and compliance.
-On the other hand, the domains need sufficient autonomy to build data products in line with their business.
+On the other hand, the domains need sufficient autonomy to build data products that align with their business.

-\paragraph{ID3.1.
-Global Governance.} We refer to the governance activities conducted by the federated governance team on the data mesh level as global governance.
-The federated governance team comprises representatives from the domains, subject matter experts, governance experts, members from the legal department, the platform team, the management, and so on.
+\paragraph{Global Governance.} We refer to the governance activities conducted by the federated governance team on the data mesh level as global governance.
+The federated governance team comprises different kinds of representatives such as domain experts, subject matter experts, governance experts, members from the legal department, the platform team, and the management~\cite{dehghani2022data}.
 The common global governance activities include:

-\begin{description} \item[ID3.1.1.
-Defining and Enforcing Organization-wide Standards.]
-A key goal of standards is to increase the interoperability of data products.
-Examples are a shared API description language and a standard language for metadata modeling.
-Standards are also used to ensure data products adhere to security and privacy requirements modeled by the federated governance team.
+\begin{description} \item[Defining and Enforcing Organization-wide Standards.]
+A key goal of standards is to increase the interoperability of data products~\cite{S1,S2,dehghani2022data}.
+Standards can also used to ensure data products adhere to security and privacy requirements modeled by the federated governance team.
+Zhamak~\cite{dehghani2022data} emphasized the standardization of the interfaces of data products, data and query modeling, and data lineage.
+The gray literature proposed several standards: W3C data catalog vocabulary for product metadata modeling~\cite{S49}, cloud events for event data~\cite{S20}, Open API for product interfaces~\cite{S30,S110}, JSON schema for data modeling~\cite{S21,S110}, and ONNX (Open Neural Network Exchange) for machine leaving models~\cite{S110}.

-\item[ID3.1.2.
-Defining Governance Policies.]
+\item[Defining and Enforcing Data Governance Policies.]
 Data governance policies define rules or guidelines that enforce consistent and correct collection, storage, access, usage, and management of data assets in an organization.
-For example, the governance policies at the data mesh level can enforce a minimum level of data security throughout the organization or enforce access control based on central identity management.
+Zhamak~\cite{dehghani2022data} recommends cross-cutting concerns such as regulatory compliance, user identity management, and product ownership management for mesh-level governance policies.
+Several gray literature articles presented examples of using a central identity and access management (IAM) provider to manage users and their permissions~\cite{S13,S103} and a data catalog for automatically discovering and classifying sensitive data~\cite{S13,S73,S103}.